• (02) 6772 9123

 Southern New England Landcare boasts six local landholders who have been trained in Peer Mentoring for Agroforestry type projects.
 If you or someone you know would like to find out how to go about an agroforestry project on some land in the Southern New England region, we are happy to set you up in the process.
 Here's how it works:

-Source: This project is supported by the Foundation for Rural and Regional Renewal, through funding from the Australian Government’s Future Drought Fund
+Source: This project is supported by the Foundation for Rural and Regional Renewal through their Community Led Climate Solutions Grant Round 3

 2023-2027 NELN LEP Local Landcare Coordinators